Circassians in Iraq: Population

-North Caucasians have settled in all parts of Iraq, from Dohuk in the north to Basrah in the south.
-The largest communities are in Baghdad, Sulaymaniyah, Diyala, Kirkuk, and Fallujah, with smaller communities in Najaf, Hillah, Mosul, Kut, Basrah, Tikrit, Erbil, Nasiriyah, Diwaniyah, Dohuk, Ramadi, Amarah, and Tuz Khormato.
+North Caucasians have settled in all parts of Iraq, from Duhok in the north to Basrah in the south.
+The largest communities are in Baghdad, Sulaymaniyah, Diyala, Kirkuk, and Fallujah, with smaller communities in Najaf, Hillah, Mosul, Kut, Basrah, Tikrit, Erbil, Nasiriyah, Diwaniyah, Duhok, Ramadi, Amarah, and Tuz Khormato.

 There are also several Circassian villages throughout Iraq, including a neighbourhood in Baghdad.

 Culture

 North Caucasians in Iraq have integrated into Iraqi society while preserving their traditional culture and customs, such as the Adyghe Xabze.
 They continue to preserve certain traditions in wedding ceremonies, birth ceremonies, and other special occasions, and to cook their traditional cuisine.